Complete Guide to Behavioral Finance:

 Investment Management

 Behavioral finance enhances traditional investment strategies by incorporating insights into human behavior.
 Investment managers can use behavioral principles to optimize portfolio construction, manage risk, and exploit market inefficiencies caused by irrational behavior.
-Techniques like sentiment analysis, trend following, and contrarian investing are informed by behavioral finance concepts.
+Techniques like sentiment analysis, trend following, and contrarian investing are informed by the scope of behavioral finance concepts.

 Personal Finance